auth0/docs/articles/connections/database/custom-db/index.md

 Here are some things to know before you begin the process of setting up your database for use as an identity provider.

 * You'll write your database action scripts in JavaScript.
-The scripts run in a [Webtask](https://webtask.io/) environment that supports JavaScript and [select Node.js libraries}(https://tehsis.github.io/webtaskio-canirequire/).
+The scripts run in a [Webtask](https://webtask.io/) environment that supports JavaScript and [select Node.js libraries](https://tehsis.github.io/webtaskio-canirequire/).

-* Auth0 provides custom script templates for most of the commonly-used databases, including:
+* Auth0 provides [custom script templates](/connections/database/custom-db/templates/index) for most of the commonly-used databases, including:

   * ASP.NET Membership Provider
   * MongoDB